Galadon123/kubernetes-lab/Deployments/Replicaset.md

 #### Creating Replicaset using kubectl command (OPTIONAL)

-We can also generate the replicaset without using a YAML manifest by using the kubectl create command with the appropriate flags and parameters.
+We can also generate the replicaset without using a YAML manifest file.To create the replicaset use the kubectl command with the appropriate flags and parameters.

 ```
 kubectl create replicaset nginx-replicaset --image=nginx --replicas=3 --port=80